open-contracting-extensions/ocds_budget_breakdown_extension/README.md

 # Budget Breakdown

 OCDS' `planning.budget` object can be used to describe the budget from which funds are drawn.
-It includes a single `budget.amount` field to capture the total value of the budget for the contracting process.
+It includes a single `budget.amount` field to capture the total value of the budget for a future contracting process.

 This extension provides a way to describe the budget in greater detail, including multi-year budgets or budgets sourced from multiple organizations.
 In the case of PPPs, budgets may be sourced from the private sector or from multi-lateral development banks.